Putting Instruction: Yes or No?

 Most weekend or casual golfers lack the ability to do anything consistently.
 The purpose of a pre-putt routine is to introduce a recognisable pattern to how you approach and execute each putt.

-Your Priority on the green should always be to hit a good putt.
-This is not the same as sinking a putt.
-It is more to do with the solidness of your contact.
+Your Priority on the green should always be to stroke your putt with good tempo.
+This is not the same as holing your putt.

-If you look at the Impact Impression made by the ball on an impact decal, you will see that the grouping for the average handicap golfer is widely scattered.
+If you look at the impression made by the ball on a contact decal, you will see that the grouping for the average handicap golfer is widely scattered.
 Contact is on the heel of the putterface, off the toe, high on the face, low on the face, and occasionally in the middle.

 You can quickly assess your own ability to make Solid Contact by attaching some rubber bands (or gluing a couple of matchsticks) to your putter head either side of the sweetspot.